TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/tools/tools_boot.md

 \if SOC_AM65X
 - This script is used in UART boot mode for sending the SBL, system firmware(sysfw) and appimage binaries to the EVM via UART using XMODEM protocol
 \else
-- This script is used in UART boot mode for sending the SBL and appimage binaries to the EVM via UART using XMODEM protocol
+- This script is used in UART boot mode for sending the SBL and application binaries to the EVM via UART using XMODEM protocol
 \endif
 - Make sure that python3 and its dependent modules are installed in the host machine as mentioned in \ref INSTALL_PYTHON3
 - Booting via UART is slow, but is useful if application loading via CCS or OSPI boot is not an option